keenanromain/AWS-SAA-C02-Study-Guide/README.md

 running smoothly.
 - Within the compute domain, CloudWatch can inform you about the health of EC2 instances, Autoscaling Groups, Elastic Load Balancers, and Route53 Health Checks.
 Within the storage and content delivery domains, CloudWatch can inform you about the health of EBS Volumes, Storage Gateways, and CloudFront.
-- With regards to EC2, CloudWathc can only monitor host level metrics such as CPU, network, disk, and status checks for insights like the health of the underlying hypervisor.
+- With regards to EC2, CloudWatch can only monitor host level metrics such as CPU, network, disk, and status checks for insights like the health of the underlying hypervisor.
 - CloudWatch is *NOT* CloudTrail so it is important to know that only CloudTrail can monitor AWS access for security and auditing reasons.
 CloudWatch is all about performance.
 CloudTrail is all about auditing.
 - CloudWatch with EC2 will monitor events every 5 minutes by default, but you can have 1 minute intervals if you use Detailed Monitoring.